Razbana/data-analyst/README.md

 Project Title: Data Wrangling for Enhanced Cloud Data Processing at Razbana

-Project Description: Data Wrangling for Cloud Computing Analytics at Razbanroject
+Project Description: Data Wrangling for Cloud Computing Analytics at Razbana's project

 Objective: The primary goal of this project is to perform comprehensive data wrangling to prepare a robust dataset for cloud computing analytics at Razbana.
 By cleaning, transforming, and consolidating data from various sources, the project aims to enhance the accuracy and usability of operational data for subsequent analysis and reporting.